My friends received an apple cider press for a wedding present long ago. Last week, they threw an Apple Cider Press Party, and what a treat!

 Here’s how the pressing process works:

-First, you feed the apples into the hopper at the top of the press.
+- Now you need to press (smash) the apples.
+If you have a press, feed the apples into the hopper at the top of the press.

 Anyone else a cider fan?
 Or, own a cider press?
 Or, just find this subject interesting?
 Please post a comment below.